Why I Bonds Are the Safest Investment You Can Make

 I Bonds come with guarantees, tax-deferred inflation-adjusted interest, and after one year, liquidity.
 This could be one of the best cash investments you ever make.

 I Bonds as a Safe Investment for Your Emergency Fund

 I Bonds make a great second-tier emergency fund - second-tier because you can't sell them within the first 12 months of buying them, so you need other liquid funds to rely on while you build up a stash of I Bonds.

 The most you can buy is $10,000 a year per person.
 You can open an account directly with the Treasury through TreasuryDirect.
 Interest is tax-deferred.
 Consider building up a significant holding of I Bonds and buying the maximum amount of I Bonds each and every year.

-If you look online at I Bond rates, it says the fixed rates as of May 1, 2018 is 0.30%.
-A semiannual inflation rate is also applied, and from May 2012 - October 2018, it is 1.11, which means an annual rate of 2.22%.
+If you look online at I Bond rates, it says the fixed rates as of May 1, 2018, is 0.30%.
+A semiannual inflation rate is also applied, and from May 2012 to October 2018, it is 1.11, which means an annual rate of 2.22%.
 Where else can you get 2.2% guaranteed tax-deferred interest on a safe and liquid investment right now while knowing that if rates go up, your rate will also likely go up?
 This is what makes I Bonds the best safe, cash investment you can find right now.

 Learn more: I Bond Basics and How to Use I Bonds.

 Use I Bonds to Fund Future Healthcare Premiums